U3A Benalla

 Play Reading

-If you enjoy drama and theatre, this is the class for you.
-If you have had previous experience in a theatre environment or always wanted to, this is the class for you.
+If you enjoy drama and theatre, and/or you have previous experience in a theatre environment or always wanted to, this is the class for you.

-During monthly sessions, the group will read chosen plays and share news of theatre experiences in a relaxed classroom setting.
+During monthly sessions, the group will read a chosen play and share news of theatre experiences in a relaxed classroom setting.
 You don’t have to learn lines!

 We access scripts from the Victorian Drama League.
-A small contribution by class members is requested to cover the costs of hiring the scripts and the postage.
+They vary from drama to comedy, with many being written by Australian playwrights.
+A small contribution by class members is required to cover the costs of hiring the scripts and the postage.
+The actual cost will depend on the number of students enrolled in the class.
+In 2025 the cost was $5 each class.

 Meeting Times